Licensing Frequently Asked Questions (FAQ)

 Q. WHAT IF I CANNOT PAY MY RENEWAL FEE ON TIME?

 A. An acupuncturist's license expires biennially on the last day of their birth month.
 A LICENSEE MAY NOT PRACTICE LEGALLY WITH AN EXPIRED LICENSE.
 The Board has the authority to collect accrued fees, so licensees will be required to pay for each renewal period they are delinquent.
 If a license is delinquent for more than three years, it becomes lapsed and is automatically canceled.
-The licensee will be required to take and pass the examination before a new license can be issued.
+The licensee will be required to take and pass the California Acupuncture License Examination (CALE) before a new license can be issued.

-Q. WHEN SHOULD I SUBMIT CONTINUING EDUCATION CREDIT?
+Q. WHEN SHOULD I SUBMIT CONTINUING EDUCATION CREDIT (CEU)?

-Q. WHAT IF I HAVE NOT COMPLETED THE REQUIRED CE BY THE TIME MY RENEWAL FEE
+Q. WHAT IF I HAVE NOT COMPLETED THE REQUIRED CE UNITS BY THE TIME MY RENEWAL FEE IS DUE?

 Q. HOW DO I FIND APPROVED CONTINUING EDUCATION COURSES/PROVIDERS?